The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 Congrats!
 You’ll learn Apex Arrow here; in short, just use it when the bar is full.

-But you can get more fine details on Apex and other endgame Bard play in the full guide here:
+But you can get more fine details on Apex and other endgame Bard play in the full guide here: [](https://guides.xivresources.com/jobs/ranged/bard/basic-guide/)[Basic Bard Guide](https://guides.xivresources.com/jobs/ranged/bard/basic-guide/)